giaungo/marvel-node-express-openapi-swagger-redis-jest/README.md

 - Open API documentation is defined in `open-api-doc.js` file, the UI is provided by `swagger-ui-express` module

-- Once the server started, you can explore the Open API at `http://localhost:8080/api-docs`
+- Once the server started, you can explore the Open API at `http://localhost:8080/api-docs` or `http://localhost:8080`

 ## Run tests with coverage